stevensotelo/aclimate_docs/docs/source/08-webapi.rst

     - Example: https://webapi.aclimate.org/api/Forecast/Historical/2018/json

+.. _format:

+format
+******

+All API endpoints have the **format** parameter which has the following format:

+There are two options for the **format** parameter.

+    - JSON: It will deliver the information in JSON format.

+    - csv: It will deliver the information in a plain text file separated by "," (csv).

 If you want to try the AClimate API you can enter the following link where you will have access to all the API methods: https://webapi.aclimate.org/swagger/index.html